kubeslice/worker-operator/CONTRIBUTING.md

 4. **Push** your work back up to your fork.
 5. Submit a **Pull request** so that we can review your changes.

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+NOTE: Be sure to merge the latest from **upstream** before making a pull request!

 ## Filing Issues
 If you encounter a bug, please file an issue in the Github repository.
 Please provide as much information as possible to help fix the issue.
 Please file the issue under the appropriate repo.